 Are you an experienced and certified Home Health Aide with a strong passion for helping others?
 Join our growing team and help us provide much-needed care to our patients.
 As Home Health Aide, you will be responsible for a wide range of daily needs, such as personal hygiene, medical services, housekeeping, and similar.
 We need someone who can perform these tasks with the greatest care and keep patients satisfied at all times.
 To be successful in this role, you should have adequate training in-home health care, strong interpersonal skills, and a desire to help others.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"

 Post for free to 50+ job boards

 Unlimited Job Postings

 Home Health Aides need to have a high school diploma or equivalent education.
 Most Home Health Aides complete formal home healthcare training and receive guidance from more experienced aides, nursing assistants, and licensed or registered nurses.
 They usually turn to the National Association for Home Care and Hospice (NAHC) for certification.
-To get licensed, Home Health Aides need to complete excessive training, demonstrate adequate skills, and pass a written examination.
+Home Health Aides need to complete excessive training, demonstrate adequate skills, and pass a written examination to get licensed.